manusanchi02/christmas-lights/README.md

 - Dashes (long signals) of 0.6 seconds
 - Pauses between letters and words according to Morse standard

+### 🎵 Music Player (NEW!)
+Upload an MP3 file and the system will:
+1. Convert the audio to MIDI using BasicPitch AI (optimized for melody extraction)
+2. Extract musical notes and frequencies from the MIDI file
+3. Play the melody through a passive buzzer connected to GPIO18

+**Note**: The conversion focuses on melody extraction, filtering out vocals and isolating the main musical line.

 ## 🔧 Required Hardware

 - Raspberry Pi (any model with GPIO)
 - Christmas lights or LED strip
+- **Passive buzzer** (for music playback)
 - Appropriate resistors
 - Power supply for the lights (if needed)
 - Connecting wires
 - Transistor or LED driver (e.g., MOSFET) - only if required by your specific lights

+### Pin Configuration

+- **GPIO21**: LED/Christmas lights control (PWM)
+- **GPIO18**: Passive buzzer for music playback

 ### Circuit Scheme